March 2025

 MACRO COMMENTARY

-• Nonfarm Payrolls (NFP) for January missed market expectations after announcing an increase of 143,000 new jobs compared to the anticipated 170,000.
-This was a significant slowdown from December's upwardly revised total of 307,000 (initially reported as 256,000).
-The unemployment rate edged lower to 4.0%, and annual wage inflation ticked up to 4.1%.
-The SDX closed at 107.93, with a gain of 0.25%.
+• Nonfarm Payrolls (NFP) for February fell short of market expectations with an increase of 151,000 new jobs compared to the anticipated 160,000 and up from January’s downwardly revised total of 125,000 (initially reported as 143,000).
+The unemployment rate edged higher to 4.1% in February, rising from 4.0% in January, while annual wage inflation rose to 4.0%, a slight decrease from the 4.1% reported the prior month.
+The SDX closed at 103.75, with a 0.32% loss on the day.

-• Annual Core Inflation, excluding food and energy, surprised the markets after the rate increased to 3.3% for the 12 months ending January, above market expectations of 3.1% and 3.2% reported for December.
-In addition, the Consumer Price Index (CPI) edged higher than expected to 3.0% from 2.9% the previous month.
-These inflation reports, combined with Fed Chair Powell's neutral stance, led to the SDX closing the day with a loss of 0.24% at 107.65.
+• Annual Core Inflation, excluding food and energy, surprised the markets after easing to a rate of 3.1% for the 12 months ending February, below market expectations of 3.2% and 3.3% reported for January.
+Additionally, the Consumer Price Index (CPI) for the same 12-month period also decreased from 3.0% to 2.8%.
+These inflation reports led to the SDX closing the day with a gain of 0.10% at 103.58.

 SYMBOL: SDX